Assisting Kansas Lawyers

-In 2001, the Supreme Court of Kansas established the Kansas Lawyers Assistance Program (KALAP), pursuant to Rule 206 of the Kansas Supreme Court.
-KALAP is funded by the Supreme Court and staffed by a Director, 2 staff members, and Peer Volunteers.
-It is empowered to provide for the identification, peer intervention, counseling, and rehabilitation of Kansas attorneys and law students who are having personal difficulties which adversely affect their practice of law.
-These difficulties include physical or mental illness, substance abuse, depression, anxiety, age and process addictions associated with gambling, gaming and eating disorders.
+In 2001, the Supreme Court of Kansas established the Kansas Lawyers Assistance Program (KALAP), pursuant to Rule 233 of the Kansas Supreme Court.
+KALAP is funded by the Supreme Court and staffed by an executive director, 2 staff members, and peer volunteers.
+It is empowered to provide for the identification, peer intervention, counseling, and rehabilitation of Kansas lawyers and law students who are having personal difficulties which adversely affect their ability to practice law.
+These difficulties include physical or mental illness, substance abuse, depression, anxiety, aging related issues, eating disorders, and process addictions associated with gambling or gaming.

-The Program is governed by the Kansas Lawyers’ Assistance Commission made up of approximately eleven (11) lawyers from around the state appointed by the Kansas Supreme Court.
+The Program is governed by the Kansas Lawyers’ Assistance Board made up of at least eleven (11) lawyers from around the state appointed by the Kansas Supreme Court.
 The heart of the program, however, is the statewide network of over 130 peer volunteers committed to helping lawyers in need, some of whom have been in recovery for many years themselves.